interaapps/jdom/readme.md

 <h1 align="center">JDOM</h1>
-This project isn't finished!
-You can fork this, edit this and send a merge Request!
+This project isn't finished yet!
+You can contribute to project this :)!

 ## Examples